worMatty/deathrun_toolkit/README.md

 DTK lets a mapper change player properties that are normally not accessible, such as player class, weapon attributes, replacement weapons and so on.
 It works using a logic_case with special values.

-At the moment you can change a player's class; set their speed; move type; give them weapons; remove weapons; give a weapon attributes; set the player's health, max health and scale it up (if they're an activator); send a message to their chat; switch them to a specific weapon slot; force them to be melee-only; set a custom model for them and make it use class animations (the latter is not possible using map logic).
+At the moment you can change a player's class; set their speed; move type; give them weapons; remove weapons; give a weapon attributes; set the player's health, max health and scale it up (if they're an activator); send a message to their chat; switch them to a specific weapon slot; force them to be melee-only; set a custom model for them and make it use class animations.

-If you're interested in adding such functionality to your map, pay us a visit at the Death Experiments Discord server and ask us about it.
+If you're interested in adding such functionality to your map, pay us a visit at our deathrun design community [Death Experiments](https://steamcommunity.com/groups/death_experiments) and ask us about it.

 ## Plans for the Future

 A decent enough weapon restriction system that uses several ready-to-use configs for maps that require varying tiers of mobility and weapon restrictions. e.g. Some maps need melee-only, some demand no special mobility, some can get away with small jump boosts or trimping.

 Expansions to the map instructions feature to let mappers use the boss bar for a boss 'entity' using a math_counter.
 Options to display or track health of more than one target.

+Separating the map instructions system into a separate plugin.